normcrusher42/minihell/README.md

 saving one more special person at the end so KEEP READING

+# The story of our minishell
+if I had the energy I'd fill this bit but instead I wanna go home and sleep TvT tldr for now, we started smooth, then had problems, then smooth, then problms, then a one piece plot, then a speedrun, and now we cooked 🔥 and no body tested with valgrind after the hundreds of hours I've poured into it behind the scenes 😭😭😭

 ## How it works

 Too lazii to explain.
 Parsing was done by @leensal and all I know is we're using the ASL parser (Absolutely - Sane - Leen)